Yes, we definitely think that you can call yourself climate neutral!

-In theory climate neutrality is when the difference between the emissions you cause and the emissions that you offset is zero.
-The challenge with this is partly to calculate the exact carbon footprint for each individual, and also to find ways to reliably remove emissions from the atmosphere (see Does offsetting really make a difference?
+In theory climate neutrality is when the difference between the emissions you cause and the emissions that you prevent from reaching the atmosphere is zero.
+The challenge with this is partly to calculate the exact carbon footprint for an individual, and also to find ways to reliably prevent emissions from reaching the atmosphere or remove emissions from the atmosphere.

-There are advanced methods to calculate a person’s carbon footprint.
+When it comes to measuring your own climate footprint, there are very advanced methods to do this.
 We have chosen a simple estimate to make it as easy as possible for you to start doing something about climate change without having to spend a lot of time in carbon dioxide calculators where you need to enter exact air mileage, kWh consumption etc.